diskoverdata/diskover-docs/source_files/user_inferface_overview.md

 <img src="images/image_login_window_logo_diskover.png" width="300">

 >🔆 &nbsp;Diskover should look and act the same on any web browser.
 The only thing to keep in mind is if you apply some modifications in your [settings](#settings) using Google Chrome for example, they will not transfer to Safari because the [settings](#settings) are tied to the cookies of a browser.
 In this example, you would need to apply the same [settings](#settings) in Safari.
+Click the following links to learn more about how [cookies](#clear_cookies) and [cache](#clear_cache) affect the Diskover user interface.

 <p id="ui_overview"></p>